Can I apply to more than one programme?

 What Spanish language exam do I need to take?

-Students applying for the bilingual programme have to submit the Diploma in Spanish as a Foreign Language Certificate (DELE), Level B2.
+Students applying for the bilingual programme have to submit the Diploma in Spanish as a Foreign Language Certificate (DELE or SIELE), Level B2.
 Applicants may be exempt from this requirement if they are native Spanish speakers; or if they have studied for a minimum of a year in an institution of higher education in a Spanish-speaking country; or If they have obtained a degree in Hispanic Studies.

 What is the motivation letter?